waynodiablo/Oystercard/yelpv1.md

 That will pass our model test – the model will now prevent restaurants with a name shorter than 3 characters from being saves – but not the original feature test.
 Let's fix our feature test now.

+Currently our restaurants controller will save a restaurant passed to its `create` method regardless of whether it's correct or not – so let's change that.

 `app/controllers/restaurants_controller.rb`:

 ```ruby